ansohn88/MIPCL/README.md

 # Multiple Instance Probability Contrastive Learning (MIPCL)

-Code repository for paper: "Deep learning-based screening and model explainability for pancreatic cancer cytology".
+Code repository for paper: "A deep learning model to triage and predict adenocarcinoma on pancreas cytology whole slide imaging".

 Please refer to paper for methods.